-AP COMPARATIVE GOVERNMENT AND POLITICS (260) 5 Credits Prerequisite: Successful completion of Grade 9 and AP Full Year Comparative Government and Politics application is required.
-Grades 10-12
+AP COMPARATIVE GOVERNMENT AND POLITICS (260) 5 Credits Prerequisite: Successful completion of Grade 9.
+Full Year Grades 10-12

 Comparative Government and Politics follows a rigorous curriculum, set by the national College Board Advanced Placement, designed to introduce students to the rich diversity of political life outside the United States.
 The course uses a comparative approach to examine the political structures; policies; and the political, economic, and social challenges among six selected countries: Great Britain, Mexico, Russia, Iran, China, and Nigeria.
 This course is designed to introduce students to fundamental concepts used by political scientists to study the governments and politics.
 It is expected that all students take the AP Comparative Politics exam in May.